Nokia and Ericsson halt new business in Russia. Is Huawei next? – KION546

 Over the past four years, the companies have launched the highest number of commercial and trial 5G networks globally — Ericsson launched 216, and Nokia 200 — according to Kagan, a data provider owned by S&P Global Market Intelligence.
 China’s Huawei came in third, with 75 launches.

-All three vendors are important to Russia: Huawei and another Chinese company, ZTE, provide between 40% and 60% of Russia’s wireless network equipment, while Nokia and Ericsson supply the rest, the Financial Times reported, citing data from telecoms research firm Dell’Oro Group.
+All three vendors are important to Russia: Huawei and another Chinese company, ZTE, provide between 40% and 60% of Russia’s wireless network equipment, while Nokia and Ericsson supply the rest, according to telecoms research firm Dell’Oro Group.

 In November, Nokia said it was entering into a joint venture with Yadro, a Russian data storage developer, to build 4G and 5G telecoms base stations in Russia.
 That project has now been scrapped, a Nokia spokesperson confirmed to CNN Business.